 - 2 tsp Cornstarch, dissolved in 5 tbsp water to make a slurry

 - Prepare Ribs – Place ribs in a saucepan or pot.
-Add 3 tbsp soy sauce and 4 tbsp rice wine.
+Add in light soy sauce and rice wine.
 Mix everything together and let marinate 20 minutes.
 After marinating, strain marinade into a cup, return ribs to pot, and cover with water.
 Bring to a boil.
-Reserve 1 scallion and1 ginger, put the into the pot with salt.
+Reserve 1 scallion and 1 slice ginger, and put the rest right into the pot with salt.
 Reduce heat to medium-low and simmer for 15 minutes.
 Skim top occasionally.
 Drain in a colander, pickout scallion and ginger.
 Pat dry with paper towels.

-- Cook Dish – Finely chop remaining ginger, scallion and garlic.
+- Cook Dish – Finely chop garlic and remaining ginger and scallion.
 Heat 2 tbsp oil in a wok until smoking hot.
-Add scallion, ginger, garlic, and reserved marinade.
+Add chopped scallion, ginger, garlic, and reserved marinade.
 Stir-fry 1 minute.
 Add sugar, vinegar, dark soy sauce, ketchup, sesame oil, and cornstarch slurry and bring to a boil.
-Add ribs to the sauce and mix well to heat through.
+Add back ribs into the sauce and mix well to heat through.
 Transfer to a serving bowl and serve immediately.

 - Have the butcher from the market cut ribs into 2-inch pieces for you.